Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 - Sand and wind: Sand can get into shoes, bags, and devices, and light winds can carry dust, especially during dune bashing.

 Because of these conditions, carrying basic comfort and safety items is important.
-The right clothing, sun protection, hydration, and footwear help you stay comfortable, enjoy the activities fully, and avoid unnecessary discomfort during your desert safari.
+The right clothing, sun protection, hydration, and footwear help you stay comfortable, enjoy the activities fully, and avoid unnecessary discomfort during your safari.
+For a full picture of what conditions to expect, read our beginner’s guide to what to expect from a desert safari.

 Essential Items for Everyone